DhruvKinger/DhruvKinger/README.md

 - 🔭 I’m currently working on Microsoft Azure Certifications.

 I am a Udacity Mentor & Project Reviewer and a Software Engineer at Aplos Global Ltd.

 While working at Udacity I mentor students enrolled in Developer for Microsoft Azure, Hybrid Cloud(Nutanix), and RPA (Robotic Process Automation) Nanodegree.

-I enjoy the most working at Udacity in Mentorship Role because I interact with students throughout the World.
-I get to know about their languages, cultures.
-I conduct some sessions for them as per the requirements.
+I enjoy the most working at Udacity in Mentorship Role because I interact with students of diff Countries,cultures.
+I also conduct some sessions for them as per the requirements.

 So, In all I help them grow and I also grow by reading their code and I get to know about different approaches of the students to solve the same Problem.